Hypercortisolism; Cortisol excess; Glucocorticoid excess - Cushing syndrome

 Call your provider if you have symptoms of Cushing syndrome.

 If you take a corticosteroid, know the signs and symptoms of Cushing syndrome.
 Getting treated early can help prevent any long-term effects of Cushing syndrome.
 If you use inhaled steroids, you can decrease your exposure to the steroids by using a spacer and by rinsing your mouth after breathing in the steroids.

-Nieman LK, Biller BM, Findling JW, et al. Treatment of Cushing's syndrome: an Endocrine Society Clinical Practice Guideline.
+Nieman LK, Biller BM, Findling JW, et al; Endocrine Society.
+Treatment of Cushing's syndrome: an Endocrine Society clinical practice guideline.
 J Clin Endocrinol Metab.
-2015;100:2807-2831.
+2015;100(8):2807-2831.
 PMID: 26222757

-Last reviewed on: 10/28/2015
+Last reviewed on: 5/13/2021

-Reviewed by: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Brent Wisse, MD, Board Certified in Metabolism/Endocrinology, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.